chaeyoon-jang/chaeyoon-jang/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nlp lab
+- 🔭 I’m currently working on natural language processing lab
 - 🌱 I’m currently learning ML/DL
 - 📫 How to reach me: contact instagram(@chaey.oon or email)
 - 😄 Pronouns: likes to try new things, positive and friendly